raw10/scenescape-blank/README.md

 ```
 > **Warning:** This is a destructive operation and will prompt for confirmation.

+---

+## Testing the System

+Once the environment is running, you can test the system as follows:

+1. **Add a Scene:**
+   Use the SceneScape web interface or API to create a new scene.

+2. **Add a Camera:**
+   Add a camera to the scene with the ID `camera1`.

+3. **Live View:**
+   Open the live view for the camera.
+You should see the sample video playing with vehicle detections overlaid.

+- The DLStreamer Pipeline Server is pre-configured to use the video file `car-detection.ts` for `camera1`.
+- The pipeline configuration can be found in [`src/dlstreamer-pipeline-server/config.json`](src/dlstreamer-pipeline-server/config.json).

+**Reference Pipeline Configuration:**
+- The pipeline uses `multifilesrc` to loop the video file.
+- Vehicle detection is performed using the specified model.
+- Results are published and available in the live view.

+---

 ## Contributing

 Contributions are welcome.
 Please open issues or submit pull requests.